dar-io/archive_dario.tv/_posts/2017-11-10-bbc-news-frontpage.markdown

       - Paragraph: "The front page lacked the flexibility for editorial to curate and present news content around a particular theme or topic — the content was too focused in heavy news."

-      - Paragraph: "The first BBC News responsive site was designed in a first instance only for mobile.
-When the layout was scaled to desktop, the result was content hierarchy disparity between mobile and desktop; and the real-estate on larger screens not being used effectively."
+      - Paragraph: "The first BBC News responsive site was designed in first instance only for mobile.
+When the layout was scaled to desktop, the result was disparity of content hierarchy  between mobile and desktop.
+Also, the real-estate on larger screens wasn't being used effectively."

   - Theme-Classes: block-mb block-mt bg-gray-100
     Pattern-Image: